isomerpages/isomerpages-govtech/pages/singapore-digital-government-journey.md

 Here are four videos featuring our Government Chief Digital Technology Officer, Chan Cheow Hoe, sharing key lessons from Singapore’s Digital Government journey.

-Discover the behind-the-scenes highlights of Singapore’s Digital Government Story through this video series.
+Discover the behind-the-scenes highlights of Singapore’s Digital Government Story through this video series, which was produced through a collaboration between GovTech and the United Nations Department of Economic and Social Affairs (UN DESA).

 [Singapore’s Digital Government Story EP 1: In the Beginning](https://youtu.be/uqVs87aj9W8){:target="\_blank"}